waku-org/nim-sds/nim-bloom/README.md

     - String concatenation overhead for second hash, causing higher insertion and lookup times, is acceptable.

 3. Use NimHash when:
-    - Consistency with Nim's default hashing is important
+    - Consistency with Nim's hashing is important
     - Working with smaller datasets where performance is less critical
     - Future availability of better hash functions or performant implementations